 Exploring the potential of an AI self-care coach for GSK

-The insights gained via a tailored, multi-method research approach guided GSK to take the next steps in the development of its AI and voice strategy for healthcare advice in a retail setting.
+We gained insights via a tailored, multi-method research approach.
+These then guided GSK to take the next steps in the development of its AI and voice strategy for healthcare advice in a retail setting.

 In 2019, as part of a Technology Incubator initiative, the GSK (USA) Shopper Insights team started to explore the role of an AI Self-Care Coach, which shoppers can interact with in a retail healthcare environment.
-This AI Coach was still very much in Beta, but was essentially an avatar you can ask a series of questions and receive advice from, on a variety of healthcare needs.
+This AI Coach was still very much in Beta; but it was essentially an avatar you can ask questions and receive advice from, on various healthcare needs.

-Little did we realize the profound implications this idea could have for shoppers today in our new ‘pandemic’ state of being, i.e. a preference for contactless, instantly accessible and affordable healthcare advice in a retail environment.
+Little did we realize the profound implications this could have for shoppers today in our ‘pandemic’ state of being; there is a preference for contactless, instantly accessible and affordable healthcare advice in a retail environment.

 However, before even considering progressing and developing this technology, GSK needed further insights to understand: